 Is it available over-the-counter?

-You will require a prescription in order to be able to buy Janumet from our UK-based online pharmacy.
-This can be obtained by completing our medical questionnaire.
+You will require a prescription in order to be able to buy Janumet.
+This is so that a doctor can ensure it is suitable prior to use.

 Is it right for me?

 Which prescription medication you use will be determined by your GP or specialist consultant, following your regular diabetes review.